bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 ### Pros and cons.

-So it's really cool that it's lightning native, right?
+So it's really cool that it's lightning native.
 So you can spin up this node and already get the benefits without needing to worry about this extra server.
 Improved privacy for both sender and receiver because of blinded paths.
 And again, because of the static invoicing, we have a better UX, fantastic proof of payments.
 And then, okay, some cons is this network-wide upgrade, which I've mentioned isn't, I don't think, that big of an issue.
 And then currently the issue is this dust protection isn't, there's no set solution for it yet.
-And then another thing what people will just say is, it depends on a lot of things, right?
+And then another thing what people will just say is, it depends on a lot of things.
 I've already mentioned onion messaging, route blinding.
 Yeah, it's just a lot to implement if you wanna use offers.
 And then it does bring some application level stuff into the network, which some people aren't happy with.